riggraz/no-style-please/README.md

     - `post_list`, which can be `true` or `false`.
 If it is true, the entry will have all posts in the site as subentries.
 This is used to render your post list.
     - `entries`, yes, you can have entries inside entries.
 In this way you can create nested sublists!

+### Custom index page

+The `index.md` page should use layout `home`, which is the layout that displays the menu.
+If you want to have some content after the menu, you can just add that content in the `index.md` file, and it will automatically show under the menu.

+Another thing you can do to customize the index page is show the description of your blog between the title and the menu.
+To do this, just edit `_config.yml` and change `theme_config.show_description` to `true`.

 ### Pro tips

 #### Dark mode for images